arsmoriendy/htfs/README.md

-# HTFS - Hash Tag File System
+# htfs - Hash Tag File System

+> [!warning]
+> htfs is in early stages of development, and not suitable for daily use

 Prefixed tag based, hierarchic file system.